krithikagoyal/Microsoft-Teams-Clone/README.md

 ```

 # Latest Deployed version
-The live link to the website [Teams App](https://krithikagoyalteams.herokuapp.com/).
+The live link to the website can be found [here](https://krithikagoyalteams.herokuapp.com/).